Table of Contents

 What a Modern CFO Is Required to Know

-In practice, the gap is usually not about technical accuracy.
-It is about judgement in board-facing situations.
+Where most finance professionals fall short is not technical accuracy but judgement when facing a board.
 Professional qualifications build strong foundations in reporting, audit, and compliance, but they do not always develop the ability to assess capital structure, challenge a valuation, navigate board committee responsibilities, or speak confidently with private equity investors.
 This is the gap that CFO training programmes are designed to address.

 This matters when comparing programmes.
 Some develop leadership and board communication well, but offer only limited depth in valuation or deal mechanics.
 Others are strong on finance and modelling, but give less attention to governance.
 The better question is not which programme has the most prestigious name, but which one best addresses the capability gap that matters at your stage of career development.